Code-Institute-Submissions/MS1-8MegStick/README.md

 I used this page on Stackoverflow to implement a [browser colour change on mobile](https://stackoverflow.com/questions/26960703/how-to-change-the-color-of-header-bar-and-address-bar-in-newest-chrome-version-o)

-The footter Social media links were amended from those used in the Code Institue HTML/CSS Project - Love Running.
+The footer Social media links were amended from those used in the Code Institue HTML/CSS Project - Love Running.

 ## Further Development Ideas